ashtanko/ashtanko/README.md

 ### Hi there 👋
-- 🇺🇦  Based on Kiev, Ukraine.
+- 🇺🇦  From Ukraine.
+- 🇵🇱  Currently in Poland.
-- 💻  5 years of development working experience.
+- 💻  6 years of development working experience.
 - 🎓  Bachelor of Computer Science and Engineering.
 - 📫  How to reach me: https://shtanko.dev.
 - 🤖🍏  Android & iOS developer.